GGSDcode/GGSD/README.md

 cd data
 mkdir [DATASET_NAME]
 ```
-Then, Save the graph dataset as a .pt file in "raw_data_path" (described in the json file below).
+Then, save the graph dataset as a .pt file in "raw_data_path" (described in the json file below).
 After that, write a .json file ([DATASET_NAME].json) covering the following information:
 ```
 {